-|Administrative Vice President||Mary McCraw||2013-2014|
+|Administrative Vice President||Dana Coburn||2014-2015|

-|Community Vice President||Kristen Moyers|
+|Community Vice President||Whitney Homan||2013-2014|

-|Development Vice President||Kerri Sernel|
+|Development Vice President||Maradyth McKenzie|

-|Marketing Vice President||Maradyth McKenzie|
+|Marketing Vice President||Patty Opitz|

-|Membership Vice President||Tabitha McNulty|
+|Membership Vice President||Deanna Ray|

+Educationally, I hold a Bachelor of Science in Agriculture/Food Science/Minor – Environmental Science from Florida A&M University and a Doctor of Jurisprudence from Vanderbilt Law School.
+Professionally, I serve the citizens of Arkansas as the Deputy Director and Assistant Secretary of the Arkansas Senate.
 My tenure as a Provisional included Bargain Barn, Cookbook, Holiday House, and a project with the Women and Children First Center.
 As a past Community and Membership Vice President and Chair of both Nightingales and Advocacy Committees, I have had leadership opportunities charged with addressing the unique needs of some of the most special constituencies we serve.
 Additionally, I have fulfilled placements on APT, Placement and Nominating Committees.

 Administrative Vice President